 Sharing antennas is actually a great way to get around homeowner association regulations, especially in townhomes.
 It’s a solution that’s been around for decades and is actually the basis of today’s cable TV companies. back then, they called it “master antenna television” or MATV, and the idea was that there was one very large antenna at a high point in the neighborhood and everyone shared it.

-There’s a limit to how many people can share an antenna and it really depends on how noisy the signal is when it comes in.
-Every time you split it, you cut the signal down in strength, and every time you amplify it, you add noise.
-So eventually the noise gets to be almost as strong as the signal and when that happens, you really can’t split anymore or everyone will lose antenna signal.
+There’s a limit to how many people can share an antenna.
+It really depends on how noisy the signal is when it comes in.
+Every time you split it, you cut the signal down in strength.
+Not only that, every time you amplify it, you add noise.
+So eventually the noise gets to be almost as strong as the signal.
+When that happens, you really can’t split anymore or everyone will lose antenna signal.
 This is true in cable TV, satellite, and cellular boosters as well… it’s pretty much a universal law of how signals travel through wires.
 But trust me, as long as your neighbor is getting nice, clear signals on his TV you won’t run into that problem.

-Once you have the signal split between your two houses and you’ve decided how the cable is going to run between you, just make sure that everyone can get the channels you want to get, and if not you should consider adding an amplifier at that point.
+So, go ahead and split the signal between your two houses.
+Simply make sure you’ve decided how the cable is going to run between you.
+Then, make sure that everyone can get the channels you want to get.
+If you both can’t get the channels you need, you should consider adding an amplifier at that point.
 It’s that easy!